 He slowly began to build a “reputation” while he was alive, but he also had a ton of critics.
 He burned and destroyed many of his paintings out of frustration and was known to only sell ONE PAINTING.

 He did not work to overcome his failure and killed himself.
-Soon after his death his work began to garner intense critical and financial success.
+Soon after his death, his work began to garner intense critical and financial success.

 5. Stephen King

 King was working as a teacher in rural Maine when he wrote his first novel, “Carrie”.

 His wife rescued it from the round file and asked him to try one more time.
 The rest…is history.

 6. Fred Astaire

-During his first screen test an RKO executive noted that Astaire, “Can’t sing.
+During his first screen test, an RKO executive noted that Astaire, “Can’t sing.
 Can’t act.
 Balding.
 Can dance a little.”

-Despite this initial rejection, Astaire persevered and ended up becoming one of the top actors, singers and dancers of his generation.
+Despite this initial rejection, Astaire persevered and ended up becoming one of the top actors, singers, and dancers of his generation.

 7. Abraham Lincoln

 As a young man Lincoln entered military service in the Black Hawk war as a captain.
 Yet left as a private.

 With very little formal education, Lincoln taught himself and became a lawyer and congressman.

-Lincoln lost the senate election, but really impressed a lot of the “right” people, even with his loss.
-Two years later he ran for president and won.
-Thankfully he did not let lack of formal education, initial failure or setbacks rattle him.
+Lincoln lost the senate election, but really impressed a lot of the right people, even with his loss.
+So he kept at the politics thing.

 8. JK Rowling